BBC Radio Newcastle: Technical

-The DAB signal comes mainly from Burnhope (near Consett), and also from Fenham (lower power), on the Bauer Digital Radio multiplex.
+The DAB signal comes from Burnhope (near Consett), and also from Fenham (lower power), on the Bauer Digital Radio multiplex.

 The station also broadcasts on Freeview TV channel 711 and streams online via BBC Sounds.

 BBC Radio Sunderland

 In January 2021, BBC Radio Sunderland was launched as a temporary sister station.
 The service provided eight hours of opt-out programming for listeners in Sunderland and the surrounding area each weekday until March 2021.

 Programming

-Local programming is produced and broadcast from the BBC's Newcastle studios from 6am to 2pm weekdays and for sports coverage, including Total Sport every weeknight from 6pm-8pm.
-Weekend programming from 6 am to 6pm and the Monday and Thursday evening programmes also broadcast locally.
+Local programming is produced and broadcast from the BBC's Newcastle studios from 06:0014:00 on weekdays and for sports coverage, including Total Sport every weeknight from 18:0020:00.
+Weekend programming from 06:0018:00 and the Monday and Thursday evening programmes also broadcast locally.

-BBC Radio Newcastle carries the England-wide late show.
+The weekday afternoon show (14:0018:00) comes from BBC Radio Tees in Middlesbrough.
+BBC Radio Newcastle carries the England-wide late show between 22:00 and 01:00.
 During the station's downtime, BBC Radio Newcastle simulcasts overnight programming from BBC Radio 5 Live.
-The weekday afternoon show broadcasts from BBC Radio Tees in Middlesbrough.